 Wildcat, M., McDonald, M., Irlbacher-Fox, S., & Coulthard, G. (2014).
 Learning from the land: Indigenous land based pedagogy and decolonization.
 Decolonization: Indigeneity, Education & Society, 3(3), i–xv.

-Delta / Surrey Child Care Resource & Referral
+Delta / Surrey Child Care Resource and Referral

 Having worked in early childhood for eight years, Courtney is committed to pedagogies concerning ecology, classroom rhythms and rituals, and gender performativity.